thkl/hap-homematic/.github/ISSUE_TEMPLATE/feature-request.md

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

+Note: If you just have a question or want to know something consider to open a thread in [Discussions](https://github.com/thkl/hap-homematic/discussions/new)

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.